drbenmorgan/PTL/examples/geant4/README.md

 The examples here are intended as a simple step-by-step buildup through the capabilities on PTL useful withing scope of Geant4's workitem on parallelizing its initialization stage.
-They are deliberately minimal and less convoluted that PTLs examples, additional showing some gotchas in the interfaces/behaviour.
+They are deliberately minimal and less convoluted than PTLs examples, additionally showing some gotchas in the interfaces/behaviour.

 Short summaries are listed below, with detailed technical parts covered by